pierrechevalier83/workstyle/README.md

 The main configuration consists of deciding which icons to use for which applications.

-The config file is located at `${XDG_CONFIG_HOME}/workstyle/config.yml`.
+The config file is located at `${XDG_CONFIG_HOME}/workstyle/config.toml`.
 It will be generated if missing.
 Read the generated file.
-The syntax is in YAML and should be pretty self-explanatory.
+The syntax is in TOML and should be pretty self-explanatory.

 When an app isn't recogised in the config, `workstyle` will log the application name as an error.
 Simply add that string (case insensitive) to your config file, with an icon of your choice.